Life-Threatening Heart Attack Leaves Teacher With $108,951 Bill

 After a reporter made inquiries, St. David's said collection efforts were put on hold, and a hospital representative called Calver, offering to help him apply for a discount based on his income.

-In a statement, St. David's said "we work with all patients needing financial assistance to help determine their eligibility for this discount."
+In a statement, St. David's said, "We work with all patients needing financial assistance to help determine their eligibility for this discount."

 Calver said that approach doesn't address the balance billing or whether the charges were appropriate.

-A spokeswoman for Aetna said "we are actively working to rectify the situation on behalf of the member."
+A spokeswoman for Aetna said, "We are actively working to rectify the situation on behalf of the member."
 But the health plan hasn't shared any further details.
 The Austin school district declined to address this specific case.

 Calver said the whole ordeal has been incredibly stressful for him and his wife.